🎧 Jimmy Flores and I just launched a new podcast: say hi to Radio Lanza

 Say to yourself over and over: "My popularity, my happiness and sense of worth depend to no small extent upon my skill in dealing with people."

-Criticism is futile because it puts a person on the defensive and usually makes him strive to justify himself.
+People don't criticize themselves for anything, no matter how wrong it may be.
+Hence criticism is futile because it puts a person on the defensive and usually makes him strive to justify himself and arouse hard feelings.

 So, if criticism won't change the outcome nor the other person's perspective, why criticize?
 Just to feel better?